-MPLS VPN for Cloud Connection
+MPLS (IP VPN) for Cloud Connection

-Multi-protocol label switching (MPLS) has long been a reliable pathway for data transmissions, and when combined with a virtual private network (VPN) it can essentially be considered a virtual private cloud.
-MPLS VPNs are delivered over a single carrier’s network, offering reliability and security superior to that of the public internet.
+Multi-Protocol Label Switching (MPLS) has long been a reliable pathway for data transmissions, and when combined with a virtual private network (VPN) it can be considered a virtual private cloud.
+Delivered over a single carrier’s network, MPLS VPNs provide superior reliability and security.
 Here are four reasons why MPLS VPNs are often a preferred business internet delivery option:

 There are a few significant reasons why SD-WAN is an attractive solution for business internet:

-- Packets successfully delivered
+- Successfully delivered

-- Packets delivered on time
+- Delivered on time

-- Packets delivered in the right order
+- Delivered in the right order

 These are simple metrics.
 However, when they fail – users will definitely notice!
 During times when there’s more traffic on your network than average, packet delivery can often become a problem.
 With MPLS, administrators can tag critical traffic as a priority so that important tasks get the right of way, keeping performance high.

 For many companies considering UCaaS, problems with traffic prioritization can be solved at the local area network (LAN).
 Drains on network resources often happen internally because of large file transfers and other congestion.
 Focusing narrowly on MPLS or SD-WAN means that quality issues within the network itself can be overlooked.